 We’d recommend darker-coloured carpets to cover the floor of your sensory space as they’re less likely to show marks.

 Darker floors are also great for making sensory spaces more inclusive for people with visual impairments; the contrast between a dark floor and a light wall helps them map out their environment better, so they can safely explore their senses.

 If you want to create a special Dark Room, we’d recommend using dark colours on the walls to enhance the room’s sensory experience.
 For example, dark blue walls could quickly become galaxies filled with stars and relaxing dreams.
 Whilst dark green walls could become a hidden forest perfect for nature explorers.

 Now you should be ready to start preparing your sensory space decoration plans.
 But before you do that, make sure you avoid these sensory room design mistakes!

 What you should avoid when it comes to decorating your Sensory Room

 - Stimulating colours: Red, Orange, Yellow and bright neon shades – your sensory room needs a neutral, cool, and calm aesthetic.

 - Fluorescent lighting: Bright fluorescent lighting can be particularly overstimulating and disorienting for those with visual sensitivities, even going so far as triggering meltdowns and migraines.
 Try to make the most of natural lighting.

 - Patterns: Wallpaper, murals, and patterns will distract room users.
 They’re fun in soft play environments, but it’s best to keep it simple if you want to create a therapeutic sensory room.

-If you’d like any more room advice, then don’t hesitate to get in touch with a member of our sensory design team – who will be more than happy to help.
+If you’d like more room advice, don’t hesitate to get in touch with a member of our sensory design team – who will be more than happy to help.